100% of our faculty published at least 1 peer- reviewed book or paper during 2010-11.

 Most of the world-class faculty in our school started their careers as undergraduate researchers.
 For many, the experience of working closely with outstanding scientists on their research projects helped them decide on their career paths, gave them mentoring, built their resumes and helped them develop skills far beyond what is possible through regular classroom instruction.
 Participating as a collaborator in research can significantly help students shape and reach their intellectual and career goals, as well as enrich the learning experience.
 It also helps students connect with a community of student peers and mentors (such as graduate students) who share their interests and passions, and to gain confidence and skills.

-Every semester, the School of Human Evolution and Social Change awards research assistantship(s) in the amount of $1,000 to select undergraduate students in its majors.
-The assistantships allow students to explore a topic close to their interests, giving them unique experience for graduate school in any field, in addition to building and strengthening their resumes.
+Every semester, the School of Human Evolution and Social Change bestows research awards in the amount of $1,000 to select undergraduate students in its majors.
+The awards allow students to explore a topic close to their interests, giving them unique experience for graduate school in any field, in addition to building and strengthening their resumes.
 Students are awarded a stipend for 9 hours of supervised study each week (of the semester that they have been awarded) to carry out their own research.

 The school’s summer internship and practicum program provides a flexible way for students to draw on the international expertise of our world-renowned faculty.
 Working with faculty mentors, students develop individualized plans for their summer.
 Students can work singly or in small groups to develop their plans, meaning students might travel alone or with a few others with shared interests.